wu1233456/quick-notes/README.md

 + - `⌘W`: Close Quick Notes window

 ## Changelog
+### v1.1.2 (2025-01-11)
+- A new system-level reminder function has been added.
+Even when Siyuan is minimized, you can still receive reminders.
+It supports setting reminder times and clearing reminders.
+- Added a switch for the insert mode.
+You can choose to insert a quick note into today's notes with one click or insert it into a specified document.
+- Optimized the layout of historical quick notes, moving commonly used buttons out of the "more options" section.
+- Added the ability to generate shareable images from historical quick notes.
 ### v1.1.1 (2025-01-08)
 - Added the ability to insert a small note into today's notes with one click.
 - Added the ability to create a small note as a SiYuan document with one click.